microbiome/microbiome/vignettes/Core.md

 ## Core microbiota analysis

-See also related functions for the analysis of rare taxa.
+See also related functions for the analysis of rare and variable taxa

 Load example data: